 Depending on the system, the software may generate PDFs of the IRS forms, provide some reporting functionality, and e-file the documents as well as mail them to employees.
 These systems are often available through tax preparation providers.

 When the Form 1095-C requirements were new—they became mandatory for the 2015 tax year—and employers were in a time crunch to become compliant, a standalone strategy may have made sense.
 However, most groups have realized that manually pulling coverage data is a lot of work on an annual basis, especially if you have this information already compiled in a benefits administration platform.

 A better option is to use a Form 1095-C solution that is tied to a benefits system, which already stores all the relevant information.

 Option 3: Benefits administration

 Benefits administration software providers are the most logical platforms to use when filing 1094-C/1095-C forms.
-These providers are an obvious choice because benefit administration software already hosts all information necessary to complete both 1094-Cs and 1095-Cs, and many also handle mailing and e-filings.
+These providers are an obvious choice because benefits administration technology already hosts all the information necessary to complete both Form 1094-C and 1095-C—and many also handle mailing and e-filings.

 Ultimately, administrators will want to consider how much of their time is currently spent on the 1095-C process and whether that can be minimized by using a system that is connected to their benefits platform.